 b.
 Regardless of the delivery method, departments are to inspect goods for acceptance.

 a.
-End User (department) - notifies Procurement & Support Services, referencing the purchase order number.
+End User (department) - notifies Procurement & Support Services, referencing the

 b.
 End User/Procurement & Support Services - In most cases, a vendor's Return Merchandise/Goods Authorization (RMA/RGA) number and specific shipping instructions need to be obtained from the vendor prior to returning an item.